mapbender/mapbender-documentation/en/customization/yaml.rst

 Differences to Mapbender Demo Map:

 Toolbar
-    Instead of 'POI' 'Coordinates utility' is integrated.
+    Instead of 'POI', 'Coordinates utility' is integrated.

 Sidepane
     No functions pre-implemented.

 Content
-    Instead of 'Scale display' and 'POI' the function 'Coordinates utility' is integrated.
+    Instead of 'Scale display' and 'POI', the function 'Coordinates utility' is integrated.

 Detailed descriptions of the functions: https://doc.mapbender.org/de/functions.html